 - Excellent Reading & Writing skills: With online classes your learning is done independently and much of what is learned is through assigned readings and writings.
 Online classes usually require more reading and writing than face-to-face classes.

 - Good Computer Skills: You must be able to send and receive e-mails, know how to send an e-mail with an attachment, navigate web pages, and use computer software such as a word processing program.

 - Reliable Computer: you must have access to a computer that meets all the technical requirements and has dependable Internet access

 To help you decide if online learning is right for you evaluate your online readiness by completing the Readiness Assessment, which will help measure how prepared you are for online learning.

 Based on the outcome of your assessment choose the online environment that best suits your abilities from the class options on the page Guide to Course Names & Numbers.

 New & Returning Students

 - Before you can take an online course, you must follow VGCC’s admissions, testing, and registration process.
 To begin this process go to VGCC Office of Admissions/Records

-- Once you have completed step one, you will go to WebAdvisor to set up your VanguardID (also known as your Webadvisor username and password.
-Your WebAdvisor username and password will also be your email and Moodle username and password.
+- Once you have completed step one, you will go to WebAdvisor to set up your VanguardID (also known as your Webadvisor username and password.).
+Your VanguardID will also be your email and Moodle username and password.
 We have created an Introduction to myVGCC and WebAdvisor YouTube video to help demonstrate how to get your VanguardID.